pedrocandeias/post-notifications/README.md

 | English | en_US | Default |
 | Portuguese (Portugal) | pt_PT | Complete |
 | Spanish (Spain) | es_ES | Complete |

-### Add Your Language

-Want to translate to your language?
-See [TRANSLATION.md](TRANSLATION.md) for step-by-step instructions.

 Contributions are welcome!
 Submit your translations via pull request.